crowtech420/wechat-dump/README.md

 ## 导出安卓微信消息记录

+Modified for use on Mi MIX 2S, LineageOS 17.1 (Android 10), WeChat v7.0.19

 WeChat, as the most popular mobile IM app in China, doesn't provide any options to export structured message history.
 This tool can decrypt and parse WeChat messages on a rooted android phone, and dump messages into self-contained html files including voice messages, images, emojis, videos, etc.